ayushpratapsingh1/EC2-Deployment-with-Docker-for-MERN-Project/readme.md

 ### Changes Made
 Modularize the Terraform configuration to encapsulate VPC, subnets, and security group logic for reusability.
 This approach makes the infrastructure more scalable and easier to manage.

+### Challenge
+Try adding an additional security group rule to allow inbound traffic on port 8080 for future use.

 ---

 ## Step 2: React Frontend & Node Backend